 Getting Started

 New to ARC?
-See the content below to get started, but don’t hesitate to reach out to us if you have questions or need assistance.
+See below to get started, but don’t hesitate to reach out to us if you have questions or need assistance.

 The Basics

-The following are the basic steps to getting started with ARC resources (and at most research computing centers):
+The following are the basic steps to getting started with ARC:

 Learning Curve

-There can be a learning curve in using high-performance computing (HPC) resources.
+There can be a learning curve in using research computing resources.
 In particular:

-ARC systems run Linux, and traditional use is via the command line.
-However, the latter has become less true in recent years.
-For example, via Open OnDemand ARC users can now access our systems from their browser and start many popular applications such as Jupyter notebooks via the click of a button.
+ARC systems run Linux and traditional use is via the command line.
+However Open OnDemand also provides access to our systems using the browser and many popular applications, such as Jupyter notebooks, Matlab, or RStudio, are available via the click of a button.

-To run on ARC systems, you must submit your work through the scheduler.
-This is different from running on, e.g., a lab workstation.
-However, this mostly just involves writing down a list of commands you want the system to run and how many resources you want it to use – it is not difficult once you get used to it.
+You must submit your work through the scheduler.
+This is different from running on a lab workstation.
+Submitting a job just involves writing down a list of commands you want the system to run and how many resources you want it to use — it is not difficult once you get used to it.

-To leverage HPC resources, your program needs to be able to leverage parallel computing in some way.
-However, may third party programs or libraries exist to make this easier and ARC computational scientists are available if you need assistance.
+Your program needs to be able to leverage parallel computing in some way to take full advantage of ARC resources.
+Third-party programs or libraries exist to make this easier and ARC computational scientists are available if you need assistance.

-If you are an experienced HPC user who is new to ARC, you may just need to know the following:
+If you are an experienced research computing user who is new to ARC, you may just need to know the following:

 Training